The contraceptive patch is a hormonal contraceptive method in the form of an adhesive transdermal patch that releases estrogen and progestin.

 The continuous patch

-If a person takes the patch continuously and has experienced a situation that has reduced its effectiveness, they may not realize as quickly that they are pregnant because of the prolonged absence of bleeding.
-This can reduce the available choices in the event of an unplanned pregnancy.
+If you use the patch continuously and something reduces its effectiveness, you may not notice it as quickly, since the prolonged absence of bleeding can delay the discovery of a pregnancy.
+This can limit your options in the event of an unplanned pregnancy.

 Situations that reduce the effectiveness of the patch